SAVING THE MOUNTAIN AND SIERRA NEVADA YELLOW-LEGGED FROGS

 The mountain yellow-legged frog has two populations that have been declared separate subspecies: a northern and central Sierra Nevada population, and a southern Sierra Nevada and Southern California population.
 Both populations are adapted to high-elevation habitats without aquatic predators.
 So unsurprisingly, the main reason for the frogs' decline is the introduction of nonnative trout to alpine lakes.
 These fish, stocked by the California Department of Fish and Game, prey upon tadpoles and young frogs.
 The yellow-legged frog has disappeared from the most known historical locations, and most of the largest populations left are near collapse.

 Scientists predict the yellow-legged frog could be extinct within decades.

 The Center first petitioned to protect the Sierra Nevada population under the Endangered Species Act in 2000.
 After we won a historic 2011 settlement agreement with the Service (also affecting 756 other species) — feds proposed protections and more than 2 million acres of critical habitat.
 After years of federal foot-dragging and a 2016 Center suit, we won a settlement requiring the Service to determine whether the foothill yellow-legged frog warrants protection by 2020.
 Meanwhile we've also warned we'd sue the U.S. Forest Service for authorizing livestock grazing that could harm Sierra Nevada yellow-legged frogs and Yosemite toads.

-The Center is working to gain full federal Endangered Species Act protection for Sierra Nevada mountain yellow-legged frogs — and meanwhile, thanks to our work, the California Fish and Game Commission designated all populations of the mountain yellow-legged frog as a candidate species, the first step toward a state listing as endangered or threatened.
+in response to our legal action, the feds finalized a recovery plan for the endangered Southern California population of mountain yellow-legged frogs in 2019.
+And thanks to our work, the California Fish and Game Commission has designated all populations of the mountain yellow-legged frog as "candidates" for listing.
+That's the first step toward state protection.